Is God the Greatest Product Designer?

 Our hero lays down the law for the fundamental features of his creation.
 All features support and maintain life in its ever-changing form.
 He builds a feature map and conducts a card sorting.
 Luckily, he’s good at card sorting too.

 Must have features are: Sun, Moon, land, sea, plants, animals, humans.
 Nice to have: baby pandas.
-Definitely not nice to have: mosquitoes.
+Definite no-no: giant mosquitoes.
 He defines the scope of the world by giving depth to it.
 Creates the atmosphere, the so-called sky enabling features to take their place and meet the requirements set before.

 On the 3rd Day,